Clotilde Rullaud

-Clotilde (Rullaud) ([kloːtildəʼ ʁʏːlɔ]; born March 1, 1978, in Reims) is an artistic director, singer, vocalist, flutist, composer, filmmaker, producer and vocal coach.
+Clotilde Rullaud ([kloːtildəʼ ʁʏːlɔ]; born on March 1, 1978, in Reims, France) is an artistic director, singer, vocalist, flutist, composer, filmmaker, producer and vocal coach.

-Biography

-Education
+Early life

-Clotilde was immersed in the performing arts (music, theatre and dance) from early childhood.
-Aged five, she began studying flute and singing at the conservatoire, before going on to complete her studies in jazz and improvised music at IACP (Paris) and EDIM (Cachan).
-She also explored opera singing with the tenor Peterson Cowan.
+Rullaud was immersed in the performing arts (music, theatre and dance) from early childhood.
+At age five she began studying flute and singing, before going on to complete her studies in jazz and improvised music at IACP (Paris) and EDIM (Cachan).
+She also explored opera singing with tenor Peterson Cowan.

-Her musical identity developed through her travels (the Balkans, Ireland, Lebanon, the US) and through her studying of vocal techniques, inspired by Meredith Monk, fado, tango, Romani music, Turkish music, Persian music, Inuit throat singing and Bulgarian voices.
+Rullaud's musical identity developed through her travels (including the Balkans, Ireland, Lebanon, and the United States) and her study of different vocal techniques.
+Her inspirations include artist Meredith Monk and sounds such as fado, tango, Romani music, Turkish music, Persian music, Inuit throat singing and Bulgarian voices.

 Career

-Clotilde has recorded three albums as a vocalist and flutist.
+Rullaud has recorded three albums as a vocalist and flutist.
 She has also directed and produced a short film, and written and directed a multidisciplinary performance.

-With a repertoire spanning jazz, free improvisation and folk music, her career as a musician has led her to perform in France, Germany, Australia, Burkina Faso, China, South Korea, Japan, Luxembourg, the Netherlands, Switzerland, Taiwan, the United Kingdom and the United States.
+Throughout her career, she has performed in France, Germany, Australia, Burkina Faso, China, South Korea, Japan, Luxembourg, the Netherlands, Switzerland, Taiwan, the United Kingdom and the United States.